 In the UK mindfulness is taught in schools.

 Geat article.
 It applies so much to this crazy election.
 Very timely.

-Deborah Reno from First Wyoming, then THE WORLD on January 07, 2016:
+Deborah Demander from First Wyoming, then THE WORLD on January 07, 2016:

 Great article.
 I like how you differentiate between judgmental and discerning.
 I try to practice discernment, and release judgement about people and situations.